 The Colorful Jewel of Pays d'Apt Luberon

-Since the 18th century. from Jean-Etienne Astier in Roussillon, until today with the Société des Ocres de France, the ochre industry, combined with erosion, has created spectacular landscapes.
-Before the apperance of synthetic dyes, in the mid-1930s, natural ochre pigments were exported all over the world.
+Since the 18th century, from Jean-Etienne Astier in Roussillon until today with the Société des Ocres de France, the ocher industry, combined with erosion, has created spectacular landscapes.
+Before the appearance of synthetic dyes, in the mid-1930s, natural ocher pigments were exported all over the world.

 An Award-Winning Massif

-The Ochre Massif was rewarded in the 2017 Eden "European Destinations of Excellence" competition.
+The Ocher Massif was rewarded in the 2017 Eden "European Destinations of Excellence" competition.

-The beauty of this territory, the human adventure linked to the industrial exploitation of ochre, its hand-shaped landscapes and the termendous ochre heritage has been selected.
+The beauty of this territory, the human adventure linked to the industrial exploitation of ocher, its hand-shaped landscapes and the tremendous ocher heritage has been selected.
 This label gives the "Massif des Ocres du Luberon" a visibility and a "certified" tourist interest at the European level.

 Grand Site de France in project